top of page

 1–2 days

-Long vein segments
+Long vein segments, saphenous veins

 Microphlebectomy